lonussss/SBC_Frontend/README.md

 - **[Name]**: Built [feature/component]

 ## What It Does
-[2-3 sentences about your app]
+Our frontend showcases xyz

 ## Setup
-npm install
+- npm install
-npm run dev
+- npm run dev

 ## Mock Data
-Our app uses mock data for [describe what data].
+Our app uses mock data for matches and odds for the 2026 World Cup.
 Next week we'll connect it to our backend APIs.